 Tampa Lighthouse for the Blind provides services to persons who are blind or visually impaired at no charge.

 In most instances, a referral from the Division of Blind Services*,complete with eye and medical reports are required to determine eligibility for Program Services.
 The individual must be able to benefit from services, possess self-care skills, and pose no danger to self or others.
-Access the referral form and application for Division of Blind Services in English or in Spanish.
+Access the referral form and application for Division of Blind Services in English (DOC) or in Spanish (DOC).

 With the exception of the Independent Living Skills Training, you must have your own transportation to the facility where services are provided on-site.
 Independent Living Skills (Tampa location only) participants must be able to use agency provided transportation (if eligible to ride van).